ssethz/multi-perturbation-ed/README.md

-# "Near-Optimal Multi-Perturbation ExperimentalDesign for Causal Structure Learning"
+# "Near-Optimal Multi-Perturbation Experimental Design for Causal Structure Learning"
 Efficient algorithms for selecting multiple perturbation experiments for the task of causal structure discovery.

 How we ran on our cluster: